RBalderas11/Project-1/project1_proposal.md

 Research questions to Answer:
     We hope to study the impact of health insurance use and heart disease mortality.
 We will explore if there is a pattern to having health insurance and cross reference it to heart disease mortality.
 Our hypothesis is that the availability of health insurance to consumers, the less likely there will be heart disease mortality.

+**is there coorelation between the two data sets?
+**does population density affect the number of deaths?
+**does population density affect insurance coverage?
+**is there an age group with less insurance coverage?
+**is there an age group with more deaths?
+**what conclusion can we draw from these questions

 Datasets to be used:
     Health Insurance – Data.gov csv
     Heart Disease Mortality by County API